 At a Glance:

 At first blush Lookout already seems impressive.
 A quick look at its page in the Android market reveals that it is “the #1 Security & Antivirus App for Android,” and that it falls into the “10 million to 50 million downloads” category, meaning the developers must be doing something right.
 Read More

 Overvi3w from Unfairware is our next entry in the Mobile Security App Shootout, bringing a nice set of features for free (and a bevvy of other features with a subscription) in a lightweight, battery-friendly package.

 Unlike the past two apps in the Shootout, Overvi3w relies on an online interface to remotely control and receive data from your phone.
 The app itself installs pretty quickly and is out of your hair after that - it automatically hides itself after setup (if you reboot), making it more secure against clever thieves.

 The online interface has much the same aesthetic as the phone-side app, providing a slick orange-and-grey look that is pretty much self-explanatory as far as utilization is concerned.
 Read More

 I would like to say that this comes as a surprise... but I would be lying.
 Two Michigan women have filed a class-action lawsuit against Google for location tracking features used in Android's GPS, stating that it puts "users at serious risk of privacy invasions, including stalking."
 Their request?
 That Google stops selling phones that can track users location.
 Puh-lease.

 This $50 million class action lawsuit comes after Google acknowledged that Android phones temporarily store some location based data directly on the phone after using GPS.
+Google stands firm that this information is not traceable back to the originating device, nor a specific individual.
 Read More